Loss Control Representative

 A Loss Control Representative provides the following professional services:

-- Investigating the causes of losses and developing corrective action to prevent recurrence
+- Investigates the causes of the loss and develops corrective action to prevent recurrence

-- Uploading reports, photos and diagrams through a special website
+- Uploads reports, images and diagrams through a dedicated website

-High-quality, accurate Loss Control Surveys guide the underwriter in the selection of profitable business, and assist the Insured in controlling losses through the demonstrated value of the Loss Control services provided.
+High-quality, accurate loss control surveys guide the underwriter in the selection of profitable business, and help the Insured control losses through the demonstrated value of the Loss Control services provided.